aaronmsimon/northgate-hs-track-and-field-attendance/README.md

 1. Add flare to design instead of  solid background

 ### Technical Improvements
+1. No direct access to coaches page
-1. Add SSL certificates
+2. Add SSL certificates
-2. Add year to roster to avoid having to clear database each season
+3. Add year to roster to avoid having to clear database each season
-3. Disable check-in based on time of day
+4. Disable check-in based on time of day
-4. Max one check-in per day
+5. Max one check-in per day
-5. Look for security risks and prevent SQL injection
+6. Look for security risks and prevent SQL injection
-6. Add geocoding to check-in (maybe)
+7. Add geocoding to check-in (maybe)

 ### Questions
 1. Should this be used for meets?